-- 4.1 Process vents marked F1, F2, F3 and F4 (serving the sand mould cooling tunnel) F6 (serving the hoods above the furnaces) and F7 (serving the core making area) on the attached plan marked PPC/028/B shall be no less than 3 metres above eaves height to aid effective dispersal of emissions. - 4.2 All Chimneys and process vents shall not be fitted with any restriction such as a plate, cap or cowl at their final opening.
-(This does not apply to the following discharge points: AH3, AH4 and AH7 as these are heater discharges). - 4.3 The efflux velocity of gases discharged through the stacks marked F1, F2, F3, F4, F6 and F7 on the enclosed plan marked PPC/028/B shall be adequate to ensure the dispersal of pollutants from the stack. - 4.4 The linear velocity within the vent from the wet arrestment plant marked PMA1 on the plan numbered 01 shall not exceed 9m/s except in the case of prior approval from this Local Authority where a mist elimination device has been installed. - 4.5 Flues, ductwork and the sand silo shall be visually inspected at least once every 12 months for wear and tear and correct working order.
-Any adverse conditions noted

-- shall be remedied as soon as possible.
+- 4.1 Deleted - 4.2 All Chimneys and process vents shall not be fitted with any restriction such as a plate, cap or cowl at their final opening.
+(This does not apply to the following discharge points: AH3, AH4 and AH7 as these are heater discharges). - 4.3 The efflux velocity of gases discharged through the stack marked PMA1 on the enclosed plan marked PPC/028/A shall be 15 m/s. - 4.4 The linear velocity within the vent from the wet arrestment plant marked PMA1 on the plan numbered 01 shall not exceed 9m/s except in the case of prior approval from this Local Authority where a mist elimination device has been installed. - 4.5 Flues, ductwork and the sand silo shall be visually inspected at least once every 12 months for wear and tear and correct working order.
+Any adverse conditions noted shall be remedied as soon as possible.
 The details of the inspection and any replacements / repairs shall be recorded in the log book described in clause 2.11. - 4.6 Flues and ductwork shall be cleaned to prevent accumulation of materials, as part of the routine maintenance programme. - 4.7 Stacks and ductwork shall be leak-proof and where necessary shall be adequately insulated to avoid the cooling of waste gases, condensation on internal surfaces and the formation of droplet emissions. - 4.8 All new plant shall be designed such that emissions are extracted and ducted so that monitoring can take place in accordance with clause 2.1.